United Arab Emirates entry requirements for Lebanon passport holders

 May be checked

-Lebanese passport holders need an eVisa to enter the United Arab Emirates.
-You must apply and receive approval before you travel — there is no visa on arrival for Lebanese nationals.
-As of 2026, the process is entirely online and typically takes a few business days.
+Lebanese passport holders need a visa to enter the United Arab Emirates.
+You must arrange this before you travel — there is no visa-on-arrival option for Lebanese citizens.
+Plan ahead and apply through the nearest UAE embassy or consulate.

 Entry requirements